 Happy Valley home prices are not only among the most expensive in Oregon, but Happy Valley real estate also consistently ranks among the most expensive in America.

-Happy Valley is a decidedly white-collar city, with fully 89.06% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Happy Valley is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Happy Valley who work in office and administrative support (14.75%), management occupations (14.36%), and sales jobs (13.12%).
+Happy Valley is a decidedly white-collar city, with fully 85.17% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Happy Valley is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Happy Valley who work in management occupations (16.16%), healthcare (11.93%), and sales jobs (10.71%).

 Also of interest is that Happy Valley has more people living here who work in computers and math than 95% of the places in the US.

-Happy Valley is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Happy Valley is a great place for families with children to consider.
+First of all, many other families with children live here, making Happy Valley a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Happy Valley has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Happy Valley’s overall crime rate is lower than average for the country.

-Happy Valley is a very ethnically-diverse city.
+Happy Valley is an extremely ethnically-diverse city.
 The people who call Happy Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Happy Valley residents report their race to be White, followed by Asian.
-Important ancestries of people in Happy Valley include English, Irish, Norwegian, and French .
+Important ancestries of people in Happy Valley include German, English, Irish, Norwegian, and Italian.

 The most common language spoken in Happy Valley is English.
-Other important languages spoken here include Vietnamese and Korean.
+Other important languages spoken here include Vietnamese and Chinese.